indico/indico-user-docs/docs/conferences/timetable.md

 ##### Poster sessions

-Scheduling works differently if a session block belongs to a poster session (more details on poster sessions [here](./sessions.md)).
-If that is the case, any contributions inside the block are treated as posters and are scheduled in parallel, with the start and end time being the same as the parent session block.
+Scheduling works differently if a session block belongs to a poster session (more details on how to create poster sessions [here](./sessions.md)).
+If that is the case, contributions inside the block are treated as posters and are automatically scheduled in parallel, with the start and end time being the same as the parent session block.
 In addition, it is not possible to add a break inside a poster session.

-To schedule a contribution in a poster session, click on _Add poster_ in the top right and select the contributions you want to schedule:
+To schedule a contribution in a session block belonging to a poster session, click on _Add poster_ in the top right and select the contributions you want to schedule:

 ![](../assets/conferences/timetable/add_poster.png)